New variant cause for concern, not panic, Biden tells US

 “If people are vaccinated and wear their mask, there’s no need for lockdowns,” he said.

-The move to limit most travel from the countries where omicron was first identified was meant to provide time for the U.S to learn more about the variant and to “intensify” the domestic vaccination campaign, Fauci said earlier Monday.

-“It buys you a couple of weeks because if you can keep things out in force for a couple of weeks you can do a lot of things," he told “CBS Mornings.”
+Fauci said earlier on “CBS Mornings” that limiting travel from the countries where omicron was first identified “buys you a couple of weeks because if you can keep things out in force for a couple of weeks you can do a lot of things.”

 Pharmaceutical companies are already adjusting their existing COVID-19 vaccines to better attack the omicron variant, but Fauci said Americans should make it a priority to get either their first shots or a booster dose now, rather than waiting for a new formulation.